-How do I flush my water system after the BWA is removed?
+How do I flush my water system after the boil water advisory is removed?

 There are several steps to flushing water pipes and water systems at your home or business.
 Each of these steps must be followed carefully and in the right order.

-- Throw away all ice cubes, drinks, baby formula, and uncooked food (like soup) prepared with contaminated water during the day of the advisory.
-This includes soda makers and coffee makers that have water storage in the machine.
+- Discard all water and ice.
+Throw away all ice cubes, drinks, baby formula, and uncooked food (like soup) prepared with contaminated water during the day of the advisory.
+Empty out soda makers and coffee makers that have water storage in the machine.

-- Begin with the tap at the highest level in your home or business (for example, the bathroom on the second floor).
+- Flush all hot water taps.
+Begin with the tap at the highest level in your home or business (for example, the bathroom on the second floor).
 Flush all hot taps including baths and showers for at least 5 minutes.
 This will clear out the pipes, fixtures, and hot water tank.

-- Once hot taps have been flushed, flush all cold water taps, beginning with those at the highest level, for at least 5 minutes.
+- Flush all cold water taps.
+Once hot taps have been flushed, flush all cold water taps, beginning with those at the highest level, for at least 5 minutes.
 This includes kitchens, bathrooms, wet bars, and utility sinks.
 Don't forget to flush the refrigerator's water dispensing system as well.